Infosys, TCS, Wipro, Coforge, Mphasis: IT stocks to consider ahead of Q4 results

 In terms of guidance, MOFSL expects Infosys to guide for 2.5-5 per cent CC growth for FY26 and said HCL Tech's top end to be in a similar range.

 TechM is MOFSL's top pick in tier I IT space.
-"We continue to like HCL Tech for its all-weather portfolio, and believe TCS offered a fair risk-reward
+"We continue to like HCL Tech for its all-weather portfolio, and believe TCS offered a fair risk-reward balance," MOFSL said.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today